IUPAC/IUPAC-FAIRSpec/README.md

 It is the IUPAC FAIRSpec Finding Aid that, when [represented as JSON](https://chemapps.stolaf.edu/iupac/site/ifd4/acs.joc.0c00770/IFD.findingaid.json) (in this case) or XML (leaving that for others for now), along with the extracted collection forms the basis of what we are calling "FAIR Data Management of Spectroscopic Data."

-If you just want to get an idea of what the "data extractor" does and not install anything yourself, see the demo at [St. Olaf College](https://chemapps.stolaf.edu/iupac/site/ifd4/site/demo.htm).
-It's still rather very crude, but it should give you an idea of what we are about.
+If you just want to get an idea of what the "data extractor" does and not install anything yourself, see the demos at [https://iupac.github.io/IUPAC-FAIRSpec/index.html](our GitHub website).

 ## Guiding Principles